How to Apply

 All applicants apply directly to an area of specialization so you will need to decide which area you are applying to before you start your online application.
 The application will require you to identify one or two potential advisors from the list of faculty members considering new advisees for the area you are applying to.

-If you decide that one of our areas of specialization and member(s) of its faculty considering taking new advisees aligns with your research interests and training goals, review our Admissions Guidelines to assess whether you might be a competitive applicant and to understand our application review criteria.
-The Psychology PhD program has many more applicants each year than the number of available openings.
+If you decide that one of our areas of specialization aligns with your research interests and training goals, and confirm that the faculty member(s) you are interested in working with are considering taking new advisees, review our Admissions Guidelines to assess your competitiveness as an applicant and to understand our application review criteria.
+The Psychology PhD program has many more applicants each year than the number of available openings (review our admissions statistics).

 Review our Application Checklist and prepare materials for all of the required components of your application file.
 Applications are reviewed holistically, and only complete applications containing all of the required materials are eligible for review.
 Some areas require GRE scores and cannot consider applications that do not include the required scores by the application deadline.